Lost Generation: Politics and economics

 This more optimistic period was short-lived, however, as 1929 saw the beginning of the Great Depression, which would continue throughout the 1930s and become the longest and most severe financial downturn ever experienced in Western industrialized history.
 Though it had begun in the United States, the crises led to sharp increases in worldwide unemployment, reductions in economic output and deflation.
 The depression was also a major catalyst for the rise of Nazism in Germany and the beginnings of its quest to establish dominance over the European continent, which would eventually lead to World War II in Europe.
 Additionally, the 1930s saw the less badly damaged Imperial Japan engage in its own empire-building, contributing to conflict in the Far East, where some scholars have argued the Second World War began as early as 1931.

 Popular media

 The 1930s saw rising popularity for radio, with the vast majority of Western households having access to the medium by the end of the decade.
+Instant communication, first made possible by the short messages provided using the telegraph, became more detailed since radio signals could be translated to sound.
 Programming included soap operas, music, and sport.
 Educational broadcasts were frequently available.
 The airwaves also provided a source of news and, particularly for the era's autocratic regimes, an outlet for political propaganda.